aditen/hw-cs-sb-classifier/README.md

   - scaling
   - inverting
   - contrast
-  - flip / shift / scale
+  - rotate / shift / scale
   - center crop?
 - Implement further data splits with semantic meaning (keeping out students, respectively classes in test set) once more data is labelled, maybe include some real samples in training and see if it is better